-AdvantEdge provides comprehensive revenue cycle management and business management solutions for healthcare providers.
+AdvantEdge provides comprehensive business and revenue cycle management solutions for healthcare providers.
 Our solutions include:

 - Medical billing

 - Coding: diagnosis and procedure

 Each revenue cycle management solution is delivered with a focus on the best results for your practice, hospital, agency or ASC.
 With ClientFirst service.